zemolino/FIN7/README.md

 ### Detection Rule Proposals:

-**A. Spearphishing (TA0001: Initial Access):**
+**A. Initial Access:**
 - **Enhancement:** Develop email filtering rules based on known indicators of compromise (IoCs) and use machine learning to detect anomalies in email content.

 - **Detection Rule:**

     **Spearphishing Attachment (T1566.001):**

-    Adversaries may use macro enabled files go gain access to the network.
+    FIN7 uses macro enabled files go gain access to the network.
 If the macros are not enabled the attacker will try to convice target to enable them to run the scripts in the background.
 This query detects when a macro attachment is opened that came from a rare sender from the last 7 days.

     **Defender For Endpoint**
     ```